thisiscam/klipper/docs/Config_Reference.md

 #   load cell endstops on the mcu.
 #counts_per_gram:
 #reference_tare_counts:
-#   These parameters muct be configured before the probe will operate.
+#   These parameters must be configured before the probe will operate.
 #   See the [load_cell] section for further details.
 #safety_limit_grams: 1000g
 #   The safe limit for probing force relative to the reference_tare_counts on